Engee documentation

 Memory estimate: 15.26 MiB, allocs estimate: 2.

-Matrix multiplication on GPU
+Matrix multiplication on the GPU

-To multiply matrices on a video card, you need to transfer them to it, which can be done in many ways.
-For example, the command A |> gpu, but since there may not be a GPU in the system, we will check the configuration of the computational space and select an available calculator.
+To multiply the matrices on the graphics card, they need to be transferred to it, which can be done in many ways.
+For example, with the command A |> gpu However, since there may not be a GPU in the system, we will check the configuration of the computing space and select an available computer.

-After the transfer, the matrices Matrix are now objects CuArray.
-Their multiplication with each other is done without additional code (thanks to multiplication operator overloading).
-But we cannot multiply the matrix A_gpu by the matrix B without transferring both matrices to the same evaluator (otherwise you will get the error KernelError: kernel returns a value of type Union{}).
+After transferring the matrix Matrix now they are objects CuArray.
+Their multiplication is performed without additional code (due to overloading of the multiplication operator).
+But multiply the matrix A_gpu on the matrix B we cannot do this without transferring both matrices to the same calculator (otherwise you will get an error KernelError: kernel returns a value of type Union{}).

 In [ ]: